menu

 The Heights is a densely urban neighborhood (based on population density) located in Jersey City, New Jersey.

 The Heights real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the The Heights neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics